 But most of the novel takes place in the past.
 Flynn depicts his medieval villagers and their alien visitors almost lovingly, as real beings with real flaws who nonetheless are doing the best they can.
 But both the people and the aliens are victims of the larger forces of the universe.
 The aliens are stranded in a time when the technology to repair their ship simply doesn’t exist, and they cannot get adequate nutrition from Earth food.
 Then the Plague comes to the village.

 This brings up religious and philosophical questions, which Father Dietrich asks: Are the aliens also children of God who can be saved?
 What is the meaning, if any, of their coming to that particular time and place on Earth?
 The answers are left up to the reader.
 In the end, the village itself is lost, its secret buried for 700 years, waiting for someone to happen upon it.

 I enjoyed reading this book and felt I learned a lot from it about both quantum physics and religion.
 Some of the physics went over my head, though.

 - William of Ockham, originator of Ockham’s Razor, appears as a minor character in the novel.

 If you liked this book, you might also like: Doomsday Book by Connie Willis

-Tags: Black Death, Eifelheim, Fourteenth century, Germany, Historians, Human-alien encounters, Michael Flynn, Priests, Women physicists
+Tags: Aliens, Black Death, Eifelheim, First contact stories, Fourteenth century, Germany, Historians, Historical science fiction, Human-alien encounters, Michael Flynn, Priests, Women physicists